Braised Pork and Hard Boiled Eggs

 • Heat up a wok with 5 tablespoons of extra virgin olive oil, stir-fry the garlic on low heat until lightly golden.
 Add in the all the pork pieces, star anise, cloves plus the sauce and stir-fry for 10 minutes on medium to high heat.

-• Then add in 1 ½ cup of water, cover with a wok lid and bring to a rolling boil, then turn the heat down to low and let the pork cook for 1 hour or until pork is soft and tender.
+• Then add in water, cover with a wok lid and bring to a rolling boil, then turn the heat down to low and let the pork cook for 1 hour or until pork is soft and tender.
 Stirring occasionally.

 • Once the pork is soft and tender, remove only the pork and set aside in a large bowl.